phonefree/phonefree.github.io/README.md

 ###An Article:

 Fork the repository, write an article in markdown, and push your changes.
+Then send me a pull request.

 ###A Correction: